Yash-007/support-bot/api_documentation.md

 "What are the maker fees for USDT futures?"
 "Tell me about options trading fees"
 "What are the taker fees for spot trading?"
-"Show me all trading fees"
-"What's the fee structure for high volume traders?"
-"Tell me about VIP level fees in futures"
-"What are the fees for options trading in USDT?"
-"How do maker and taker fees work?"
 ```

 #### FAQ & Documentation Queries